 PFA Pet Cemetery

-People for All (PFA) is one of the largest organisations in India that work for the rehabilitation of animals that need rehoming or treatment.
+People for Animals (PFA) is one of the largest organizations in India that work for the rehabilitation of animals that need rehoming or treatment.
 They have 26 hospitals and over 2.5 lakh members all over the country.
 Curiously, they also have a Pet Cemetery in Bengaluru!
 The pain of losing a pet that was like family is always a very difficult phase in a person’s life.

 Animal Aid Unlimited